DannyBen/bashly/README.md

 ```

 This will create a sample `src/bashly.yml` file.
-You can edit this file to specify which arguments, flags and subcommands you
+You can edit this file to specify which arguments, flags and commands you
 need in your bash script.

 Then, generate an initial bash script and function placeholder scripts by